Chart Color Schemes

 Tully has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that may affect this region.
-Notable projects include the Bruce Highway (Ingham - Innisfail) Ingham to Cardwell Range Deviation, North Queensland Super Hub, Hinchinbrook Shire Council Priority Projects, and North and Far North Queensland REZs.
-The following list outlines those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that could affect this region: Bruce Highway (Ingham - Innisfail) Ingham to Cardwell Range Deviation, North Queensland Super Hub, Hinchinbrook Shire Council Priority Projects, and North and Far North Queensland REZs.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.